Periodic Residual Learning for Crowd Flow Forecasting: Experiments

 \subsection{Experimental Results and Analysis}

 Table~\ref{quantitative_result} and Table~\ref{quantitative_result_bikenyc} show the prediction results of baselines and our model on two datasets.
-The results demonstrate that our model consistently outperforms the existing methods on all datasets.
-From the results, we can observe that: (1) Traditional methods can outperform deep learning approaches in some datasets, indicating the periodic information is an important characteristic for crowd flow prediction.
-For example, HA surpasses all previous deep learning methods in P2.
-The reason is that P2 has a 16.3\% missing ratio which causes the size of training samples to be relatively small so that the model becomes overfitted.
-Our model takes advantage of traditional methods by integrating explicit periodic knowledge to guide the network, and therefore achieves the best performance among all methods across all datasets.
-(2) ConvLSTM, DeepSTN+, and DeepLGR show better results compared to DeepST and STResNet, which demonstrate better spatiotemporal correlation understanding can lead to better performance.
-(3) Our method achieves superior performance over DeeSTN+, Deeplgr, ConvLSTM in terms of accuracy and robustness.
-Specificity, it reduces MAE error by 13.26\%, 12.77 \%, 8.35\%, and promotes the robustness by 78.36\%, 83.41\%, 77.44\% on average on the TaxiBJ dataset and reduces the MAE error by 29.58\%, 8.56\%, and 19.04, and promotes the robustness by 87.50\%, 84.62\%, and 78.95 on the BikeNYC dataset with 2.34, 1.23, and 2.59 times fewer parameters.
-We notice that ConvLSTM produces favorable results because its gate mechanisms help it to capture better temporal dependencies in multi-step ahead prediction.
+The results \revise{show} that our model consistently outperforms existing methods on all datasets.
+From the results, we can observe that: 1) Traditional methods can outperform deep learning approaches \revise{on} some datasets, indicating that periodic information is an important characteristic for crowd flow prediction.
+For example, HA surpasses DeepST and ST-ResNet in P2.
+The reason is that P2 has a 16.3\% missing ratio which causes the size of training samples to be relatively small so that \revise{deep models} become overfitted. \revise{However, HA achieves inferior performance under a larger data budget (e.g. P1, P3, and P4) as it is a nonparametric model, which ignores the ST correlation and the time trend.} Our model takes advantage of traditional methods by integrating explicit periodic knowledge to guide the network, and therefore achieves the best performance among all methods across all datasets.
+2) ConvLSTM, DeepSTN, Graph WaveNet, and DeepLGR show better results compared to DeepST and ST-ResNet, which demonstrates better \revise{ST} correlation understanding can lead to better performance.
+We notice that DeepLGR can outperform Graph WaveNet, even though Graph WaveNet has a stronger temporal network, i.e., causal convolution network.
+We think this is because \revise{spatial correlations} are fully learned in CNNs via spatial kernels of each layer, while they are predefined in GNNs.
+3) Our method achieves superior performance over Graph WaveNet, \revise{DeeSTN}, DeepLGR.
+Specifically, it reduces MAE error by 8.49\%, 5.48 \%, 5.41 \% on average on the TaxiBJ dataset with 1.82, 147.68, and 1.36 times fewer parameters.
+On the BikeNYC dataset, it also achieves competitive results with fewer parameters. \revise{Note} that the parameter numbers of DeepST, ST-ResNet, DeepSTN, and DeepLGR on TaxiBJ and BikeNYC are different.
+Because their region-specific design for external feature encoding or spatial feature extraction leads to parameter growth as grid cells grow, especially for DeepSTN where fully-connect layers are used \revise{to capture} global spatial dependencies.
+Surprisingly, ConvLSTM can produce favorable results. \revise{The reason could} be that the gate mechanism of it helps the model to capture better temporal dependencies in multi-step ahead prediction.
 However, it also requires high memory usage.
-Instead, our model utilizes a periodic learning strategy to provide stationary features to increase network capacity with fewer parameters.
-Additionally, this strategy is applied to each time interval and therefore helps the model to increase the robustness in long-term prediction.
-Overall, our work beats all the methods, which proves that with a well-designed periodic learning strategy, the network can produce good predictions in crowd flow forecasting.
+Instead, our model utilizes a periodic residual learning strategy to provide stationary features to increase network capacity with fewer parameters.
+Overall, our work beats all the methods, \revise{proving that the network with a well-designed periodic learning strategy can make good crowd flow predictions.}